Please click to view.

-Images of Dermatitis, Contact
+Images of Contact Dermatitis: Symptoms and Treatment (27)

 - Nickel is found in jewelry, belt buckles, metal closures on clothing, and some cell phones.